pubkeychain/pkc-protocol/README.md

 An identity is a chain of consecutive public keys inscribed on the same satoshi.
 The inscribed satoshi is the cornerstone of the identity, a cornersat.

 The [Ordinal Theory](https://docs.ordinals.com/) is used to inscribe the satoshi, read the inscription content, and keep track of the cornerstone satoshi by its ordinal number or name.
 Inscriptions are permanent and immutable.
-This protocol leverages the mostly ignored fact that each satoshi can be [inscribed multiple times](https://docs.ordinals.com/inscriptions.html#reinscriptions).
+This protocol leverages the fact that each satoshi can be [inscribed multiple times](https://docs.ordinals.com/inscriptions.html#reinscriptions).

 The controller is the entity in charge of the identity and can be an individual or an organization.
 The controller holds the keys of a non-empty Bitcoin wallet.